Top 5 Gloves and Sleeves for Utility Knife Safety

 Regardless of the industry you’re working in, knowing and reacting to your specific hazards is critical to success and on some occasions, it just might save a life.

-A clean and hazard-controlled workplace can still pose significant risk, however.
+A clean and hazard-controlled workplace can still pose a significant risk, however.
 Used without care or without following correct operating standards, even hand and power tools can quickly become a danger in a manufacturing or construction environment.

 If you’re unable to eliminate these risks entirely, (always the preferred option) having a plan in place if they do become problematic and reacting quickly if needed, can help to keep things functioning smoothly and keep others safe.